IBM/SmartContractTrading-wFabric1-4-VSCodeExt/README.md

 ## 5. Package the smart contract

-Now that you smart contract is written - we need to add it into VSCode using the IBM Blockchain Platform VSCode Extension
+Now that your smart contract is written - we need to add it into VSCode using the IBM Blockchain Platform VSCode Extension

 * If you didn't create the code inside of VSCode - you will need to add the `contract` folder into the tool.
 You will see this: